The Encore Story

 Encore began with a simple belief: that food and drink have a quiet way of bringing people together.

-I’ve spent much of my adult life around those moments.
-Rooms where people settle in, conversations stretch a little longer than planned, and connections form almost without anyone noticing.
-Over time, I came to understand how much the setting matters.
-The room.
-The timing.
-The feeling that you don’t need to rush.
+I’ve spent much of my life around those moments.
+Rooms where people settle in and conversations stretch a little longer than planned.
+Over time, I came to appreciate how much the setting matters: the room, the timing, the feeling you don’t need to rush.

 That understanding grew while living in Playhouse Square, which has been home for me for the past six years and still is.
-I’ve watched the district change its energy night after night.
-The sidewalks filling before curtain.
-The marquees lighting up.
-The calm that settles in once a show lets out.
+I’ve watched the district change its energy night after night, when the sidewalks fill before curtain and the marquees light up.
 Being immersed in that rhythm shaped how I think about gathering and presence.

 There’s also a personal layer to it.
 Over the years, I’ve watched my brother perform on these stages many times, most recently as the lead in Life of Pi and in several Great Lakes Theater productions.
 Sitting in the audience and seeing the work, vulnerability, and care behind each performance changed how I think about attention and intention.
 It made me want to build a space that respected that same sense of craft.